Irvine Rezones Business District Next to Airport for Housing

 Facing a February deadline to make zoning changes needed to fulfill its eight-year state-mandated plan to build new homes, the Irvine City Council has opened up a 2,700-acre business district next to John Wayne Airport for high-density housing.

-The council voted 4-1 to rezone the Irvine Business Complex that is adjacent to the airport to permit up to 15,000 units to help meet Irvine’s eight-year housing element plan, which require the city to plan for 23,554 more homes by 2029.
+The council voted 4-1 to rezone the Irvine Business Complex that is adjacent to the airport to permit up to 15,000 units to help meet the city’s eight-year housing element plan, which aims for 23,554 more homes by 2029.

 Larry Agran, a council member who voted against the override and zoning change, argued that the city needs to commit to installing transportation infrastructure and affordable housing as top priorities, the Daily Pilot reported.